ervandew/eclim/doc/content/vim/core/util.rst

   In addition to the above mappings you can also use <return> to execute the configured default action on the buffer under the cursor.

-  To configure the default action you can set the following variable\:
+  To configure the default action you can set the following variable:

   **g:EclimBuffersDefaultAction** (defaults to 'split')

+  Note that eclim will track the tab where buffers are opened and closed allowing **:Buffers** to filter the list to those whose primary tab is the current tab, or for buffers not open, show those that were last open on the current tab.
+If however you would like to still see all listed buffers, you can append '!' to the command: ``:Buffers!``

-  By default entries will be sorted by path name, but you may change the sorting via these two variables\:
+  By default entries will be sorted by path name, but you may change the sorting via these two variables:

   **Configuration**